Kevin Peter Hall: Career

-In 1986, Hall was cast as the main antagonist in Predator, opposite Arnold Schwarzenegger.
-During its developmental stages, the Predator was going to be played by Jean-Claude Van Damme, who played the Predator for the first few scenes, but was uncredited in the end credits.
-The producers decided to recast the role with Hall so that the Predator could more convincingly dominate the film's human characters with its greater size.
+In 1986, Hall was cast as the main antagonist and titular monster in Predator, opposite Arnold Schwarzenegger, Carl Weathers and Jesse Ventura.
+During its developmental stages, the Predator role was intended for Jean-Claude Van Damme.
+Due to Van Damme being shorter and less bulky than Schwarzenegger and other leading actors, producers ultimately decided to recast the role with Hall so that the Predator could appear more physically imposing.
 Hall also appeared unmasked as a helicopter pilot at the end of the film.
 Hall would go on to reprise the role in the 1990 sequel, this time opposite Danny Glover and Gary Busey.

 Following his role in Predator, Hall appeared in the feature film Big Top Pee-wee (1988) and had a guest spot on Star Trek: The Next Generation; Hall had been one of the actors considered for the role of Geordi La Forge on the latter, before the role went to LeVar Burton.
 From 1989 to 1990, he had a recurring role on the NBC sitcom 227.
 In 1990, Hall reprised his role as Harry in the television series Harry and the Hendersons, based on the 1987 film of the same name.
 He died during the series' first season.